 PURPOSE: The aim of the Worrld Day of Safety and Health at work, observed on 28 April is to stimulate dialogue on the importance of investing in safety and health at work in responding to emergencies and crises affecting workplaces.
 One of the main pillars of the Global Strategy is advocacy, the World Day for Safety and Health at Work is a significant tool to raise awareness of how to make work safe and healthy and of the need to raise the political profile of occupational safety and health.
 April 28th is also the International Commemoration Day for Dead and Injured Workers organized worldwide by the trade union movement since 1996.

-STATEMENTS: Statement from ILO Director-General on World Day for Safety and Health at work 2024; April 28th.
+STATEMENTS: Statement from the ILO Director-General World Safety and Health at Work 2026; April 28th.

 powered by Surfing Waves